 Self-acceptance is based on your values

 I value personal growth and personal development.
 I also appreciate the fact that I have made so many of my dreams come true, that I have travelled the world and that I am working towards my purpose, making the world a better place.

-As an illustration, for a person who values financial security, stability (have one job for 15 years), mortgage paid off, my life is a massive failure and would be a cause of significant levels of stress.
-For a person who values personal development, travel, “life experience” and realising dreams, my life is exciting and I have been very successful.
+As an illustration, If you value financial security, stability (have one job for 15 years), mortgage paid off, my life may appear chaotic and would be a cause of significant levels of stress.
+If you value personal development, travel, “life experience” and realising your dreams, my life is exciting and I have been very successful.

 What defines self-acceptance?